-Judgments of overseas courts are enforced in the Isle of Man using either:
+Enforcement of overseas judgments from courts of other jurisdictions are enforced in the Isle of Man using either:

 The Judgments (Reciprocal Enforcement)(Isle of Man) Act 1968 (“the Reciprocal Enforcement Act”)

 The Reciprocal Enforcement Act applies in respect of money judgments from the superior courts of the United Kingdom, Italy, Jersey, Guernsey, Israel, Suriname and the Netherlands.

 The judgment creditor can apply for the overseas judgment to be registered in the Isle of Man High Court at any time within 6 years of the date of the judgment, or where there has been an appeal within 6 years of the date of the last judgment in those proceedings.

 The judgment must be final and conclusive and not be in respect of taxes, a fine or a penalty.

 Once registered the judgment has the same force and effect as if it were a judgment of the Isle of Man High Court.